-One of my favourite traditional German dishes, spaetzle are probably the easiest “noodle” recipe you can make at home.
-This German spaetzle recipe takes only twenty minutes to prepare and uses everyday ingredients you probably already have in the pantry.
+One of my favourite traditional German dishes, spätzle are probably the easiest “noodle” recipe you can make at home.
+This spätzle recipe takes roughly twenty minutes to prepare and uses everyday ingredients you may already have in the pantry.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.